Best Health Insurance in Hawaii (2026)

 Shop around

 Hawaii rates vary based on age, plan type and coverage level.
 Open Enrollment runs from November 1 to January 15.
 Special Enrollment applies if you've lost your job, divorced or had a child.
-Compare quotes from multiple insurers to find the best value.
+Compare both carriers to find the best value.

 money2 icon